-Microsoft Edge support for Windows Defender Application Guard
+Microsoft Edge support for Microsoft Defender Application Guard

-This article describes how Microsoft Edge supports Windows Defender Application Guard (Application Guard).
+This article describes how Microsoft Edge supports Microsoft Defender Application Guard (Application Guard).

 This article applies to Microsoft Edge version 77 or later.